 Symptoms of Eczema and Ringworm

 Both conditions can cause the skin to appear red and inflamed.
-Symptoms can appear anywhere on the body, however, ringworm often appears as a ring-shaped rash on the trunk, arms, and legs.
-While nummular eczema often involves multiple patches, ringworm typically appears as just one spot.
+Symptoms can appear anywhere on the body.
+However, ringworm often appears as a ring-shaped rash on the trunk, arms, and legs (hence the name).
+While nummular eczema often involves multiple round patches, ringworm typically appears as just one spot.

 Natural Remedies for Treating Eczema and Ringworm